ICONSIAM Bangkok: All You Need to Know About the Mother of All Malls

 Well, guess what, ask anyone in the city where the best place is – and they’ll recommend this new large shopping mall called IconSiam.

 During my recent Thailand-Vietnam FamTrip, which was made possible by TAT and Bangkok Airways, we could get a chance to explore this new mall in Bangkok, even just for a few hours.

 Hows is our experience?
 Well, it doesn’t look like a mall, but rather a huge complex composed of retail stores, both high-end to local ones, some Michelin star restaurants, parks, luxury stores, and more!

 Fortunately, before we left Bangkok, we got to see the humongous mall and had ourselves some me time – and what we’ve discovered is something we don’t see every day.

 The Grandest Mall in Thailand

-Some of you may have noticed that Bangkok has become a shopping haven for most tourists, but one thing that piques most interest is the new ICONSIAM – the Mother of All Malls in the city which is 90 times as big as a football field.
+Some of you may have noticed that Bangkok has become a shopping haven for most tourists, but one thing that piques most interest is the new ICONSIAM – the Mother of All Malls in the city, which is 90 times as big as a football field.

 It boasts a myriad of 500 shops, 100 restaurants, and a breezy riverside walkway where you can stroll and have a view of the Chao Phraya River.

 Icon Siam is developed by the same tycoons behind Siam Paragon and EmQuartier.
-Here are some of the best finds at the mall that will sure to excite you on your next Bangkok visit!
+Here are some of the best finds at the mall that will be sure to excite you on your next Bangkok visit!
 Coming from a City dotted with Shopping Malls, trust me, ICONSIAM will surely blow your mind.
-It’s Grand, Beautiful, Huge and definitely Iconic.
+It’s Grand, Beautiful, Huge, and definitely Iconic.